This story was originally published and last updated .

 - 1 Should I host my own VPN?

 - 4 Set up the VPN

 VPNs, or Virtual Private Networks, are a popular way to stay safe online.
 When you connect to a VPN, all outgoing network traffic is funneled through an external server.
 Your internet service provider can't tell what sites you visit (only that you're using a VPN) or inject content into webpages.
 VPNs are also commonly used to bypass blocked websites and to stay safe on public Wi-Fi networks.

 Unfortunately, using certain VPN providers can be just as dangerous as going without a VPN in the first place.
 Many popular providers will log connection details of users, which can then be sold to third parties.
 Some insecure services also leak connection information, leaving you just as unprotected as you would be without a VPN.

 Even though there are a few excellent VPN choices available on the market, hosting your own VPN server is another option.
-It takes a little bit of work to set up, and it's not the best option for everyone, but it has several benefits.
-For this guide, we'll be setting up an OpenVPN server on a Linode VPS, which costs $5/month.
-While you can absolutely run a PC at home with Ubuntu Server instead, you'll get the highest-possible speeds and almost no downtime from a remotely-hosted VPS.
+It takes a little bit of work to set up, and it's not the best option for everyone, but there are several benefits.
+For this guide, we'll set up an OpenVPN server on a Linode VPS, which costs $5/month.
+While you can absolutely host a VPN from a PC at home (even a $30 Raspberry Pi can do the job), you'll get the highest-possible speeds and virtually no downtime from a remotely-hosted VPS.
 You also won't have to worry about hardware failures, and you have multiple region options.